Updated: October 9, 2019

 Problems with Retirement Withdrawal Vs Investment Income

-There are several problems when you withdraw money to live in retirement.
+There are several problems when you withdraw money to live in retirement as in the case above.
 In this section, I’ll address the various problems with the 4% Rule for retirement and then how they affect retirees living off investment income.

 Uncertainty with Retirement Planning for Withdrawals

 Uncertainty is a real problem when you plan to withdraw money to live in retirement.
-The calculators that estimate whether retirement withdrawal will work is based on assumptions.
+The calculators that estimate whether retirement withdrawal will work are based on assumptions.